llpeterson/applications/traditional.md

 to some reports a substantial majority of developers use the REST interface.
 Of course, this is just one data point and may well reflect factors specific to Amazon.

+### From Web Services to Cloud Services

+If Web Services is what we call it when the web server that implements my application sends a request to the web server that implements your application, then what do we call it when we both put our applications in the cloud so that they can support scalable workloads?
+We can call both of them *Cloud Services* if we want to, but is that a distinction without a difference?
+It depends.

+Moving a server process from a physical machine running in my machine room into a virtual machine running in a cloud provider's datacenter shifts responsibility for keeping the machine running from my system admin to the cloud provider's operations team, but the process is still designed according to the Web Services architecture.
+On the other hand, if the application is designed from scratch to run on a scalable cloud platform, for example by adhering to the *micro-services architecture*, then we say the application is *cloud native*.

+We briefly saw the micro-services architecture in Chapter 5 when describing gRPC, and although it's difficult to definitively declare micro-services superior to web services, the current trend in industry almost certainly favors the former.
+More interesting, perhaps, is the ongoing debate about REST+Json versus gRPC+Protbufs as the preferred RPC mechanism for implementing micro-services.
+Keeping in mind that both run on top of HTTP, we leave it as an exercise for the reader to pick a side and defend it.